 Art Evolution: Toonami has kept on the cutting edge of CGI since it began, but state-of-the-art graphics in 1997 and in 2012 are very different things, so it stands to reason that this trope is in play.
 The fact that its characters and sets are almost entirely shiny metal, something CGI does very well, has certainly helped.

 The Artifact: "We won't be intimidated by criminal threats!" comes from one of the Superman Theatrical Cartoons, which completely disappeared from the line-up around 2000 and never came back.
-Regardless, the quote never really disappeared from the promos.
+Regardless, the audio bite continued to be and still is in a good number of promos.

 Arc Number: For a few weeks in the end of July/beginning of August 2012, the twitter accounts of assorted Toonami staff (eg. Steve Blum, and especially Jason DeMarco) mentioned a couple things having to do with the number seven, and the latter revealed seven new things were coming down the pipeline.
-It was even mentioned in the "Life" speech (see below).
-All of this turned out to be a buildup to the premiere of Samurai Seven and Eureka Seven on the block.
+It was even mentioned in the "Life" speech.
+All of this turned out to be a buildup to the premiere of Samurai 7 and Eureka Seven on the block.

 Ascended Fanboy: During the fan campaign following the April Fools' Day revival, Nerd Core rapper Richie Branson released a single called "Bring Back Toonami", which quickly got the attention of [adult swim], who put the song on a few bumpers prior to the official Toonami return announcement.
 On the night of the return of Toonami, Richie released another single, "#ToonamisBackBitches", which was used during the intro to Toonami for the first few nights.
 Branson has since said that more songs from him are to come for Toonami in the future.

 And of course, the makers of Toonami are ascended anime fans, having created the gateway to the fandom and even getting to have a hand in series like The Big O and IGPX.